Install Infinite Scale on a Server

 To download and extract the necessary deployment example [3], open a browser and enter the following URL:

-Transfer the .zip file created to the server by issuing the following command, replace root@182.83.2.94 with the username and address of the server according your setup:
+file created to the server by issuing the following command, replace root@182.83.2.94

-scp '~/Downloads/owncloud ocis v6.6.1 deployments-examples_ocis_full.zip' root@182.83.2.94:/opt
+scp ~/Downloads/'owncloud ocis v6.6.1 deployments-examples_ocis_full.zip' root@182.83.2.94:/opt

 With the next step, if you have already unzipped that file before or if you intend to update an existing extract with a new compose version downloaded, the .env file will get overwritten without notice and you need to reconfigure this deployment!